 Now in its 41st year, Honeyshuck Restoration, Inc. plans a lively year of celebrating the life of Champ Clark and other Northeastern Missouri dignitaries.

 Open June, July and August

 Tuesday - Sunday

 Please visit the remainder of this site to learn about the colorful history of the Clarks, upcoming events, and ways in which you can contribute to the future of the Champ Clark House.

 Champ Clark for President, 1912-2012

-One hundred years ago, Champ Clark of Bowling Green, Missouri was unfairly denied the Democratic Presidential nomination at the turbulent Baltimore Convention of 1912.
+Just over one hundred years ago, Champ Clark of Bowling Green, Missouri was unfairly denied the Democratic Presidential nomination at the turbulent Baltimore Convention of 1912.
 Due to a split in the Republican Party, if nominated Clark would have been elected the 28th President of the United States, the first Missourian to hold the Executive Office.

 The flag of the State of Missouri was accepted and adopted by the legislature of Missouri during the administration of Governor Elliott Major (1913-1917).
 This flag was designed by Mrs. Elizabeth Watkins Oliver of Cape Girardeau.
 It was raised over the State Capitol where it flew for a few hours, was lowered and presented to Governor and Mrs Majors by adjutant General John B. Omeara, a military aide to the Governor.